- YOU’RE SURROUNDED BY PEOPLE WITH THINGS IN COMMON

 How do I make the most of student life?

 To make the most of student life you need to make the most of your time.
-Join societies, volunteer, have fun with your friends, study, play sport.
+Join societies, volunteer, have fun with your friends, study, play sports, pop to the students union.
 Try not to watch too much daytime tv!
 Also maybe make a list of things you want to achieve during your student life.
 If you write them down and refer to them often then you have more of a chance of achieving them.